org-id/handbook/docs/about.md

 ### Collaborative

 org-id.guide is a living list - improved by a coalition of open data standards projects.
-You can help improve the coverage and depth of the org-id.guide register.
+You can help improve the coverage and depth of the org-id.guide register by [contributing](contribute).
 Changes go through a simple governance process.

 ## What org-id.guide is not